 d) A multiplicity and diversity of media voices

 e) Independence from media conglomerates or other entities deemed detrimental to the interest of the alternative press and the maintenance of media diversity.

-Section 10.
+Section 11.
 TERMINATION.
-Any Regular, Associate, Affiliate or Collegiate Membership in the Association may be terminated for the reasons, and in accordance with the procedures, set forth in Subsections A-D below.
+Any Regular, Associate, Affiliate, Collegiate or Individual Membership in the Association may be terminated for the reasons, and in accordance with the procedures, set forth in Subsections A-D below.

 - ACTIONS DETRIMENTAL TO BEST INTERESTS; FAILURE TO PARTICIPATE.
 Termination of membership for any action by a member that is detrimental to the best interest of the Association, or for failure to actively support Association purposes or to actively participate in Association activities, may be initiated by petition of at least one-third of the Regular members or a vote of three-fourths of the board of directors.
 In such event, the president shall notify the affected member in writing of the reasons for the proposed termination, and of the time and place of the meeting at which termination is to be considered, which notice shall be given not less than ten days prior to the meeting.
 At the meeting, the affected member shall be entitled to respond to the stated reasons for the proposed termination.
 Alternatively, the president is empowered to conduct a vote on the termination resolution by transmitting a ballot to all Regular members.
 In the event that the vote is by ballot, the president shall so notify the member whose membership is proposed for termination and provide such member 10 days in which to submit a response to the reasons for termination.
 Such reasons for termination and any response from the affected member shall be included with the ballot and transmitted to all Regular members.
 Removal shall require the vote of two-thirds of the Regular membership.